-The University of La Laguna has a specific website for the current Doctoral Programmes.
-It will contain the admission profiles, administrative issues related to registration, the objectives and skills linked to the Degree, as well as sufficient information on the scholarships and grants that students can access in order to carry out their studies.
+The University of La Laguna has a dedicated website for current Doctoral Programs.
+It will include admissions profiles, administrative matters related to enrollment, the objectives and competencies associated with the degree, as well as information on scholarships and grants available to students to pursue their studies.

 With regard to the dissemination channels aimed at potential students and in relation to enrolment, the Universities of La Laguna will publish on its website, as well as in other electronic and analogue media, the enrolment calendars, in addition to this Report.
 Optionally, coinciding with the enrolment period, informative material will be published annually with relevant data on research teams, lines of research, training activities, assessment regulations, etc., as well as all the electronic addresses and telephone numbers of interest; especially those of the researchers.
 The ULL Doctorate website will specifically contain information on admission and enrolment deadlines, common to all Doctorate programmes.
 These deadlines are updated each year based on the academic and enrolment calendars, which are approved annually by the Governing Council and may have certain variations from one year to the next.